 Self-Reporting Malpractice: Best Practices

 We have clients who come to us with cases against their former lawyers.
-When we ask our clients who referred them, some report to us “my attorney told me that s/he screwed up and told me to call you.”
+Some clients tell us, “My attorney admitted fault and told me to call you.”

 It is representative of ethical and best practices of attorneys.